jenkins-x/jx-docs/content/getting-started/config.md

     ImageTag: "1.2.3"
 ```

+There is an example OSS project [jenkins-x/jenkins-x-openshift-image](https://github.com/jenkins-x/jenkins-x-openshift-image) you could use as a template which creates a new Jenkins image to add OpenShift specific plugins and configuration for using Jenkins X on OpenShift.

 ## Docker Registry

 We try and use the best defaults for each platform for the Docker Registry; e.g. using ECR on AWS.